 SOURCES FOR ESTIMATING THE NUMBER OF BENEFITTING CHILDREN PER STATE, P-EBT, IN ORDER OF PREFERENCE (WITH SOME EXCEPTIONS)

-State press releases or state-released data from FOIAs
+State press releases or state-released data from FOIAs submitted by investigators

-Taking the total amount of cash benefits disbursed from March-Sept 2020 and dividing by the product of the maximum daily benefit amount times the number of days the state was issuing benefits, using states’ initial P-EBT plans submitted to and approved by USDA as the estimate of cash benefits
+Taking the total amount of cash benefits planned to be disbursed from March-Sept 2020 and dividing by the product of the maximum daily benefit amount times the number of days the state was issuing benefits, using states’ initial P-EBT plans submitted to and approved by USDA as the estimate of cash benefits

 Summing the “people” estimates from USDA’s data release on P-EBT across March-Sept 2020, then dividing by the number of issuances for that state

-Taking the total amount of cash benefits disbursed from March-Sept 2020 and dividing by the product of the maximum daily benefit amount times the number of days the state was issuing benefits, using data from the USDA data release (note: this is secondary to option 2 because we learned that so many states had mixed in SNAP benefits in that data.
-However, there are a few instances where the planned estimates are much too high and these estimates actually look more reasonable).
+Taking the total amount of cash benefits disbursed from March-Sept 2020 and dividing by the product of the maximum daily benefit amount times the number of days the state was issuing benefits, using data from the USDA data release (note: this is secondary to option 2 because we learned that many states had mixed in SNAP benefits in P-EBT data.
+However, there are a few instances where the planned estimates from option 2 are much too high and these option 4 estimates were more reasonable).

-Taking the “most likely month” from the “people” estimates from USDA’s data release, in cases where it appeared that the states reported serving the same number of people each month
+After reviewing monthly reimbursement data, identifying any patterns where it appeared that a single month’s number of “people” getting benefits might actually represent the entire population getting benefits, i.e. the states reported serving the same number of people each month

 DECISION FLOW FOR SELECTING THE MOST RELIABLE SOURCE